-(a) "Involuntary Termination" means termination by the Company without Cause, and for Mr. Goldner only, termination by the executive for Good Reason.
+(a) "Involuntary Termination" means termination by the Company without Cause, and for Mr. Goldner and Mr. Frascotti only, termination by the executive for Good Reason.

-(b) As of December 31, 2017, Mr. Tinga qualifies for early retirement and accelerated vesting of a portion of his equity awards.
+(b) As of December 30, 2018, Messrs.
+Goldner, Frascotti, Davis and Tinga qualify for early retirement and accelerated vesting of a portion of their equity awards.